September 9 | 4–6pm | Pier 16 | $20–$50

 Advance reservations are recommended.
 Sign up today to join your fellow chantey enthusiasts and newbies as we set sail for a unique and unforgettable chantey sing at sea.

 Seaport Museum members receive 20% off on all sailing opportunities.
-Just sign in when prompted at checkout to receive your discount.
+Just sign when prompted at checkout to receive your discount.

 Schedule